Sandpaper is a key tool in the process of removing paint from wood.

 - 5-Inch 8-Hole Hook and Loop Sanding Discs by Miady Store

-I have considered the grit, wood type, cost to quality ratio, sandpaper type, and skill level while choosing these finest sandpaper for woodworking and paint removal.
+I have considered the grit, wood type, cost-to-quality ratio, sandpaper type, and skill level while choosing these finest sandpaper for woodworking and paint removal.

-If you do not like them for any reason, you can search more of them online – there are tons of them available besides these.
+If you do not like them for any reason, you can search for more of them online – there are tons of them available besides these.